washiibaa/github-slideshow/_posts/0000-01-02-washiibaa.md

----
++++
-layout: slide
+layout: slide baa
-title: "Welcome to our second slide!"
+title: "Welcome to my second slide!"
----
-Your text
-Use the left arrow to go back!
++++
+this is the editied version
+nico !
+dazai